-Day Life quotes
+Day Life famous quotes

 • I've been acting since I was 10.
 My dad was an entrepreneur, so I guess something along those lines.
 I wouldn't want a 9-5 job.